+TO: Employee

+FROM:

+SUBJECT: Investigatory Interview

+DATE:

-TO: Employee FROM: SUBJECT: Investigatory Interview DATE: - ndence serves to advise you that you are the subject of a departmental investigation.
-I gator assigned to the case.
-The nature of the investigation is as follows: will be held on at hours in [insert place].
-You are entitled on representative present during this interview. discuss this in fully cooperate tion is confidential.
-By authority of the Fire Chief, you are hereby directed not to vestigation with anyone except your Union representative.
-You are also directed to e with this investigation and any failure on your part to truthfully answer any of the in to you may result in disciplinary action being taken against you, up to and including Check one of the following: rstand my right to representation as set forth above and wish to proceed with the Jnion representation. been advised and understand I have a right to Union representation.
-I waive my right esentation and agree to proceed with the interview without the presence of a Union .
-(Employee sig gnature) Date (Investigator s ignature) - - - - - - - - - - - - - - - - - - -
+This correspondence serves to advise you that you are the subject of a departmental investigation.
+I am the investigator assigned to the case.
+The nature of the investigation is as follows:

+The interview will be held on at hours in [insert place].
+You are entitled to have a Union representative present during this interview.

+This investigation is confidential.
+By authority of the Fire Chief, you are hereby directed not to discuss this investigation with anyone except your Union representative.
+You are also directed to fully cooperate with this investigation and any failure on your part to truthfully answer any of the questions given to you may result in disciplinary action being taken against you, up to and including termination.

+Check one of the following:

+[] I understand my right to representation as set forth above and wish to proceed with the assistance of Union representation.

+[] I have been advised and understand I have a right to Union representation.
+I waive my right to Union representation and agree to proceed with the interview without the presence of a Union representative.

+(Employee signature)

+Date

+(Investigator signature)

+Date